drfraker/snipe-migrations/README.md

 # Snipe Migrations

-Faster migrations for Laravel tests.
+Blazing fast database migrations for Laravel tests.

 The package takes a snapshot of your mysql database and imports the schema to your test database rather than running all of your migrations when the test suite starts up.